-BEPIF Feeder SICAV's auditor is Deloitte Audit S.à. r.I ("Deloitte").
-Deloitte's fee for the audit of these financial statements (including the separate financial statements which form part of the 2022 Annual Report) is $\in$ 31.5k.
-In addition, Deloitte is the auditor of BEPIF Master FCP, BEPIF Aggregator and certain of its subsidiaries for which Deloitte's fees (including fees for other Deloitte member firms) totals $\in$ 572.6k.
+BEPIF Feeder SICAV's auditor is Deloitte Audit S.à. r.l ("Deloitte").
+Deloitte's fee for the audit of these financial statements (including the separate financial statements which form part of the 2022 Annual Report) is €31.5k.
+In addition, Deloitte is the auditor of BEPIF Master FCP, BEPIF Aggregator and certain of its subsidiaries for which Deloitte's fees (including fees for other Deloitte member firms) totals €572.6k.
 Deloitte provides tax compliance services to the Group.
-Fees for the year were $\in$ 16.5k (2021: $\in$ nil).
+Fees for the year were €16.5k (2021: €nil).